Armenia: Great Patriotic War and post-war period

-It is claimed that the freedom index in the region had seen an improvement after the death of Joseph Stalin in 1953 and the emergence of Nikita Khrushchev as the new general secretary of the CPSU.
-Soon, life in Armenia's SSR began to see rapid improvement.
-The church, which was limited during the secretaryship of Stalin, was revived when Catholicos Vazgen I assumed the duties of his office in 1955.
-In 1967, a memorial to the victims of the Armenian genocide was built at the Tsitsernakaberd hill above the Hrazdan gorge in Yerevan.
+After the death of Stalin in 1953, Armenia experienced a new period of liberalization under Nikita Khrushchev's Thaw.
+In March 1954, two years before Khrushchev denounced Stalin, his close ally, the Armenian statesman Anastas Mikoyan, flew to Yerevan and called for the rehabilitation of Charents and the republication of the writers Raphael Patkanian and Raffi.
+During the Thaw, life in Soviet Armenia soon began to see rapid improvement with greater investment in housing and the consumer economy.
+The Armenian Church, which was limited under Stalin, was revived when Catholicos Vazgen I assumed the duties of his office in 1955.
+In 1962, the massive statue of Stalin that towered over Yerevan was pulled down from its pedestal by troops and replaced with that of Mother Armenia in 1967.
+That same year, a memorial to the victims of the Armenian genocide was built at the Tsitsernakaberd hill above the Hrazdan gorge in Yerevan.
 This occurred after mass demonstrations took place on the tragic event's fiftieth anniversary in 1965.